stevekinney/stevekinney.net/src/courses/figma/typography.md

 ---
 title: Text and Typography
 date: 2024-03-21T07:29:19-06:00
-modified: 2024-04-13T15:04:11-06:00
+modified: 2024-04-15T06:34:20-06:00
 tags:
   - figma
   - course
   - frontendmasters
-drafted: false
-figma: false
 ---

 > [!warning] Text properties currently do not support variables
 > [Variables](variables.md) are still in beta in Figma.
 At the time of this writing, there is no support for styling text using variables.
-However, it *is* on the roadmap and variables *will eventually support variables*.
+However, it _is_ on the roadmap and variables _will eventually support variables_.
 But, for now, we must use [styles](styles.md).

 We can save any styling we do the text of a layer as a [style](styles.md).
 This allows you to update the style and then have any layers that use that style immediately inherit the changes.